IBM/containerization-for-sap-s4hana/README.md

 - `<cluster-admin-pwd>` is the password of `<cluster-admin>`.

-Note that you need a valid configuration file for running `tools/verify-ocp-settings` (see section [Preparing the configuration file](#preparing-the-configuration-file)).
+You need a valid configuration file for running `tools/verify-ocp-settings` (see section [Preparing the configuration file](#preparing-the-configuration-file)).